-A gun pointed at you is probably one of the worst situations you can be in.
-You can’t simply reach for your weapon without risking immediate death.
+A gunpoint situation at you is probably one of the worst situations you can be in.
+You can't simply reach for your weapon without risking immediate death.
 Find out how to respond to a gun held to your head and live to tell it, here!

 1. Stay Calm

 What you need to do first, of course, is do as you're told by the assailant.
 Be sure to stay calm.
 You can properly react with a calm nerve and a clear head.
 When you are calm, you have the capacity for quick thinking.

 In any survival situation, staying calm is the most important piece of advice.
 It is also the hardest to do.
 It would seem panic is always our first reaction and it's only natural.

 This is why staying calm is an attitude to muster and master.
 Try deep breathing and hold up your hands for the assailant to feel you're in no way a threat.
 Staying calm is also how you get leverage from your assailant.

 Every second you are still alive is a precious time you can use against your assailant.
 Also, acting in panic will generate the same if not worse reaction from the gun-toting criminal.

 2. Assess the Situation

 A gun pointed at your head is not an easy situation to handle.
 It will take a lot of guts and quick movements to escape.
 First of all, you need to assess the scenario very carefully.
 Self-preservation should be your top priority.